-Make sure to not exceed the pressure limits of the column.
+Make sure not to exceed the pressure limits of the column.
 This is particularly important when working at low temperatures, like in a cold room, or when the column is used with 20% ethanol or other viscous solutions.
-Decrease the flow rate according to Table 3, on page 1.
-Set pressure limits according to the following section.
+Decrease the flow rate according to Flow rate limits and